 1. Cash Back and Point Rewards

-The first and most obvious advantage of credit cards are the cash back, rewards, and miles that they offer.
+The first and most obvious advantage of credit cards is the cash back, rewards programs, and frequent flyer miles that they offer.
 You’re essentially buying everything on sale!

 Even the most basic cash back credit cards will offer at least 1% cash back on all purchases.
 For an average consumer who spends $10,000 a year, that’s $100 back in your pocket for doing nothing except using your credit card.